Running Percona Backup for MongoDB¶

 MongoDB’s mongodump tool does.
 But to avoid surprising mongodump users Percona Backup for MongoDB

-as of now (versions 1.x) replicates mongodump’s behaviour to only drop
+as of now (versions 1.x) replicates mongodump’s behavior to only drop

 collections in the backup.
 It does not drop collections that are created new